Stephanevg/PSHTML/README.md

 # PSHTML

-Module to generate HTML markup language within a DSL
+Module to generate HTML markup language within a DSL.

 # Example

-PSHTML allow people to write a HTML document using powershell-like syntax, which makes building a webpage easier, and less cumbersome.
+PSHTML allow people to write a HTML document(s) using powershell-like syntax, which makes building webpages easier, and less cumbersome for 'native' powersheller's.

+PSHTMl offers the flexibility of the POwerShell language, and allows to add logic in ```powershell``` directly in the ```HTML``` structure.
+This open the possibility to add loopings, conditional statements, switchs, functions, classes, calling external modules etc.. all that directly from the same editor.

+Also, it benefits from code completition, and syntax highliting from the the default powershell langauge, which will highlight any HTML syntax issue.

 ## A few Basic examples

 ### Basic page

+The following quick example displays a simple page, with a few headers, divs, paragraphs, and header elements

 ```Powershell